ShieldedDotDev/shielded-action/README.md

 # shielded-action

+[Shielded.dev](https://shielded.dev) is a free service that allows you to create custom shields for your projects.
+This action allows you to update the status of a shield on [Shielded.dev](https://shielded.dev) from your GitHub Actions workflow.

 This action updates a badge on [Shielded.dev](https://shielded.dev) with the latest status of your project as specified in the action's inputs.

 ## Usage